 Please note the following:

-- Students who participated in last year's Doctoral Consortium are not eligible to participate again this year.
+- Students who participated in previous year's Doctoral Consortium are not eligible to participate again.

 - Travel reimbursement and free registration is only available to full-time students.
 Part-time graduate students who are employed in the industry are welcome to participate, but they will not be eligible for travel reimbursement and free registration.